adilsonmandlate/react-use-timediff/README.md

 Required:

-- `eventDate`: The final date, in milliseconds, to make the calculation.
+- `eventDate`: The final date, a Date object or milliseconds, to make the calculation.

 Optional:

-- `startDate`: The initial date to make the calculations, in milliseconds.
+- `startDate`: The initial date to make the calculations, a Date object or milliseconds.
 If `live` is true, this will not be used.
   Default: Date.now();

 - `live`: Whether it should update the time left, periodically, in the provided interval.